-If you or your newborn suffered serious injuries during childbirth, you may be entitled to financial compensation.
-Contact a respected birth injury lawyer in Kentucky to learn more about your legal options.
+Did you or your newborn suffer serious injuries during childbirth?
+You may be owed compensation.
+Contact a birth injury lawyer in Kentucky to learn more about your legal options.

-Birth injuries to mother and baby are some of the most difficult to cope with.
-No one expects to have their labor and delivery be anything less than joyous.
-However, birth injuries are common and can have lifelong consequences.
-If your birth injury was preventable, it’s possible that you could be awarded monetary compensation for you or your baby’s suffering.
+Birth injuries to a mother or baby are some of the most difficult to cope with.
+No one wants to have their labor and delivery be less than joyous.
+However, birth injuries are common and can have a lifelong impact.
+If your birth injury was preventable, you could be awarded compensation for you or your baby’s suffering.

-You may still be struggling to handle the aftermath of this birth injury, but the sooner you act, the greater your chance of securing the money you need in a timely manner.
+You may still be struggling to handle the aftermath of this birth injury.
+But the sooner you act, the greater your chance of getting the money you need.
 For help with your medical malpractice lawsuit, reach out to a highly trained Kentucky birth injury lawyer at Wilt & Thompson, PLLC.

 Common Types of Negligent Birth Injuries in Kentucky

-Childbirth is known for being one of the most difficult experiences of a woman’s life.
-There are any number of things that can go wrong, but some types of birth injuries in Kentucky occur far more frequently than others.
-Some of the most common types of birth injuries that may warrant a medical malpractice lawsuit in Kentucky include:
+Childbirth can be one of the most difficult experiences of a person’s life.
+There are any number of things that can go wrong.
+Some types of birth injuries occur more often, though.
+Some birth injuries that may warrant a medical malpractice lawsuit in Kentucky include:

 - Caput succedaneum